Dilli-Prasanth/Data-Analysis-Dashboard/README.md

 # Automobile Sales Dashboard

-## Introduction

-In today’s business environment, data plays a crucial role in decision-making.
-Organizations rely on accurate data analysis and visualization to understand performance and plan future strategies.
-This project, the Automobile Sales Dashboard, is developed using Microsoft Excel to convert raw sales data into meaningful and actionable insights.

-The dashboard provides a clear and interactive view of automobile sales performance across multiple dimensions such as year, country, product category, and quantity sold.
-By organizing and visualizing the data effectively, this project helps users quickly identify trends, compare performance, and make informed business decisions.

----

 ## Project Overview

 The main objective of this project is to design an interactive dashboard that simplifies complex sales data into an easy-to-understand format.
 The dashboard allows users to explore sales performance dynamically using filters and visual elements.